mitchelldmiller/quick-mail-wp-plugin/readme.txt

 * A .pot file is included for translators.

-* Includes Spanish and French translations.
+* Includes Russian, Spanish, French translations.

 * See [Quick Mail Translations](https://translate.wordpress.org/projects/wp-plugins/quick-mail) for more info.